 It's hard to overstate the popularity of bread in the world.
 American novelist Louis Bromfield once remarked, "Bread is the king of the table and all else is merely the court that surrounds the king."
 And the Hungarians have a saying, "Bread is older than man."

 Well not quite, but close.
 It’s true that bread is one of the oldest prepared foods.
 A study published in 2010 by the National Academy of Sciences suggests starch grains found on grinding stones is evidence that prehistoric man made bread in Europe at least 30,000 years ago.
 By 100 B.C., Rome had more than 200 commercial bakeries.

 Today, most of us enjoy bread at nearly every meal.
 With Americans eating about 40 billion burgers and sandwiches a year, that bread often takes the form of slices or buns.

-“Bread has evolved into much more than just white and wheat into a whole new world of trendy grains and artisan flavors,” said Chef John Byrne, exclusive brands manager, US Foods.
+“Bread has evolved into much more than just white and wheat into a whole new world of trendy grains and artisan bread flavors,” said Chef John Byrne, exclusive brands manager, US Foods®.
 “The shift is being driven by consumers who want bolder tastes and more variety.”

-To help restaurants and other foodservice operations tap into the artisan bread trend, US Foods just introduced two new buns that will take every burger and sandwich to an entirely new level of enjoyment.
+To help restaurants and other food service operations tap into the artisan bread trend, US Foods introduced two buns to take every burger and sandwich to an entirely new level of enjoyment.